 Due to the spoilation of the Australian Labradoodle which was occurring in Europe as well as the USA, the responsible breed developers took the matter into their own hands to save the breed and fertilize its real and true gene place in the beginning, founding a new breed what we now called the Australian Cobberdog.

-Thankfully, there is a global registry and organization, Master Dog Breeders Association also known as MDBA that is specifically founded to protect the integrity of the pure breed in its Development.
+Thankfully, there is a global registry and organization, the Master Dog Breeders Association also known as MDBA that is specifically founded to protect the integrity of the pure breed in its Development.
 Currently, MDBA is developing various other breeds and trying to bring back the originality of various breeds.

 Fun Fact: Cobberdog means “Dog-Friend” in Australia.

 The Australian Cobberdog is bred for a distinct purpose that is for a therapy dog, Medical Dog, an Assistance Dog, Medical Alert, and an overall perfect pooch as a family companion.
 It is a healthy yet athletic dog that is always ready to play.
 But it feels happy to snuggle for hours if someone’s sick or feeling down.

 It is friendly with kids and elders.
 It gets along well with other pets and animals as well.
 To be concise about its temperament, the Australian Cobberdog is extremely intelligent, social, joyful, and a quick learner.

 Having a goofy nature, it loves to entertain and make people laugh.
 If you plan to get an Australian Cobberdog, you should be very calm, and consistent and provide your pup with daily mental and physical exercise to get rid of behavioural issues.

 The Australian Cobberdog is a friendly dog with overloaded loyalty to its family and non-aggressive behaviour.
 Its intuitive nature makes it an ideal Therapy Dog.